ukanga/js-ona-api-demos/README.md

-## XHR Test Formhub api
+## XHR Test Ona api

-- Replace USERNAME, PASSWORD with your formhub username and password
+- Use your Ona.io api token [https://ona.io/{USERNAME}/api-token]
-- Change url to appropriate formhub api url you want to test for GET requests.
+- Change url to appropriate ona.io api url you want to test for GET requests.